Enalean/tuleap-documentation-en/languages/en/installation-guide/docker-image.rst

 How to
 ``````

-You first need to authenticate toward tuleap registry:
+You first need to authenticate toward Tuleap registry:

 .. code-block:: bash